DataDog/integrations-extras/eversql/README.md

 ## Setup

 ### Configuration
-To speed up slow queries identified by Datadog, navigate to the Datadog Database Monitoring dashboard and locate the slow SQL queries table.
+To speed up slow queries identified by Datadog, navigate to the [Datadog Database Monitoring][4] dashboard and locate the slow SQL queries table.
 Once you identify the SQL query you'd like to speed up, copy it from Datadog and paste it directly into [EverSQL][2] for optimization.

 ## Data Collected